scm-manager/website/content/posts/2022-08-08-scm-manager-2-38-0/index.md

 ## Contextual Search

-We made our search context-sensitive, which allows you to search in namespaces or a specific repository directly.
+We made our global search context-sensitive, which allows you to search in a specific namespace or a specific repository directly.

 ## Enhanced Pull Request Overview